oloko64/steam-game-prices/README.md

 Gecko Driver: https://github.com/mozilla/geckodriver/releases

-You need to install these two dependencies and add the Gecko Driver to your PATH.
+You need to install these three dependencies and add the Gecko Driver to your PATH.

 ### To Do